Goals for everyone in the course

 - Note: Sprint 0 is meant to be a little confusing!
 Fully understanding and scoping a yearlong project is hard.
 It’s important to take this time with your team and instructors to synthesize as much background as you can.

-- Sprint 1 (fall break until the day of the NDD fall final) is devoted to learning basic data science skills.
+- Sprint 1 (October until the day of the NDD fall final) is devoted to learning basic data science skills.
 You will implement or fix some algorithm, or demonstrate its capabilities and limitations.

 - Successfully merge your PR.
 This means that the TAs must approve the code you have written (see PR guidelines).
 This process requires time and multiple iterations!
 Be prepared to submit your first draft of the PR at least 3 weeks before the final for NDD.